kaaproject/kaa/Programming-guide/Key-platform-features/Devices-provisioning-and-registration/index.md

 ### Endpoint authorization

-Endpoint authorization is done by validating the endpoint credentials using the corresponding credentials service.
+Endpoint authorization is done by validating the endpoint credentials using the corresponding Credentials service.
-Credentials service can be configured for each Kaa client individually.
+Credentials service can be configured for each Kaa application individually.
 To do this, you can use the [Administration UI]({{root_url}}Glossary/#administration-ui) or the corresponding [server REST API]({{root_url}}Programming-guide/Server-REST-APIs/#!/Application/editApplication).

 ![credential](attach/credentials-for-apps.png)

-The endpoint credentials ID is generated based on the RSA key pair hash of the endpoint.
+The endpoint credentials ID is generated based on the public RSA key hash of the endpoint.
-When a new session starts, the Operations service challenges the Credentials service to retrieve credentials status.
+When a new session starts, the Operations service queries the Credentials service for credentials status.
 If the credentials are not valid or in use by other endpoint, Kaa node will reject the session.

 ### Endpoint registration data

-Kaa platform user can use the endpoint credentials data to provision server-side profiles for new endpoints.
+Prior to the actual endpoint registration, Kaa platform user can use the endpoint credentials data to provision server-side profiles for new endpoints.
-This server-side profile will be used for endpoint registration.
+This server-side profile will be used during endpoint registration.
 This can be useful when, for example, an endpoint manufacturer wants to provision sensitive information to the server-side endpoint profile based on the security keys that are only available during manufacturing process.
 For more information, see [Administration REST API]({{root_url}}Programming-guide/Server-REST-APIs/#!/Device_management/provisionCredentials).